folio-org/stripes-components/lib/AdvancedSearch/readme.md

 `rowFormatter` can be used to combine the boolean operator, searched term and search option.
 For example, if you'd like to change comparison operator from default `==` to `=`.
 `queryBuilder` gives users complete control over query construction. `AdvancedSearch` will call this function with an array of object representing rows and users can use that to meet their requirements.
 More about `rowFormatter` and `queryBuilder` in [Props](#props).
+*Note:* if you change default comparison operator, or default boolean operator symbols - you'll also need to provide `splitRows` prop for custom parsing of queries into rows.

 `AdvancedSearch` also accepts a function as children and will call it with object containing `resetRows` function - it will clear internal state.
 It may be used with "Reset all" buttons on search pages to also clear `AdvancedSearch` rows.